-Mayo Clinic in Florida — in affiliation with the Nemours Children's Clinic — offers the three-year Child and Adolescent Neurology Residency.
-Mayo and Nemours have been collaborating for more than a decade to provide leading-edge training for residents and fellows.
+Mayo Clinic in Jacksonville, Florida — in affiliation with Nemours Children's Specialty Care — offers the three-year Child and Adolescent Neurology Residency.
+Mayo and Nemours have been collaborating for more than a decade to provide cutting-edge training for residents and fellows.

-The Child and Adolescent Neurology Residency offers extensive inpatient and outpatient clinical experience, didactic programs, and research opportunities.
-The pediatric portions of the residency take place at the Nemours Children's Clinic and adjacent Wolfson Children's Hospital.
+The Child and Adolescent Neurology Residency offers you an extensive inpatient and outpatient clinical experience, didactic programs and research opportunities.
+The pediatric portions of the residency take place at Nemours Children's Specialty Care and adjacent Wolfson Children's Hospital.
 The adult clinical experience is provided at Mayo Clinic.

 After completing two years of pediatric training, you become board-eligible in both pediatrics and neurology with special qualification in child neurology.
-If you complete one year each of internal medicine and pediatrics, you become eligible only for neurology certification with special qualification in child neurology by the ABPN.
+If you complete one year each of internal medicine and pediatrics, you become eligible only for neurology certification by the ABPN with special qualification in child neurology.

-Residents are integrated into a rich training environment that includes 12 adult neurology residents based at Mayo Clinic in Florida, rotating adult and pediatric neurology residents from Mayo Clinic in Minnesota, 30 pediatric residents based at Wolfson Children's Hospital, and numerous adult neurology and pediatric subspecialty fellows.
+Residents are integrated into a rich training environment that includes 12 adult neurology residents based at Mayo Clinic's campus in Florida, rotating adult and pediatric neurology residents from Mayo Clinic's campus in Minnesota, 30 pediatric residents based at Wolfson Children's Hospital, and numerous adult neurology and pediatric subspecialty fellows.